01 About the Program

 If you have a degree in one of the areas above, but over 50% of your degree is related to one of the subjects listed in the learning area requirements page, speak to a member of our team with a copy of your transcript handy.

-Our Leadership Development Program currently operates in Victoria, Western Australia, Tasmania, the Northern Territory, South Australia, and New South Wales.
+While we recruit from across the country, our Leadership Development Program currently operates in Victoria, Western Australia, Tasmania, the Northern Territory, and South Australia.
 Placement regions within these states and territories are broken down into metro, regional, and outer regional or rural areas.
-View the placement regions.

 When joining our program you’ll be invited to share your location preferences with us and we’ll then work to find you a suitable placement in one of our partner schools.